H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

 Key Takeaways

-- USCIS officially announced in February 2024 the H-1B registration reform, shifting from "one registration, one chance" to "one person, one chance" (beneficiary-centric selection)
+- USCIS officially announced H-1B registration reform in February 2024, changing from "one registration, one chance" to "one person, one chance" (beneficiary-centric selection)

-- Post-reform, effective registrations are expected to decrease significantly, with genuine applicants' selection rates potentially rising from about 15% to 40-50%
+- After reform, effective registrations are expected to decrease significantly, with real applicants' selection rates potentially rising from ~15% to 40-50%

-- The H-1B registration fee increased from $10 to $215, further curbing abuse
+- H-1B registration fees increased from $10 to $215, further deterring abuse

-- Even with improved selection rates, NIW remains the most important green card backup -- H-1B does not equal a green card, and priority date backlogs remain the core issue
+- Even with improved selection rates, NIW remains the most important green card backup -- H-1B is not a green card, and the visa backlog is the core issue

-In February 2024, USCIS officially released the final rule on H-1B lottery reform, announcing that starting with the FY2025 lottery cycle (March 2024 registration), a beneficiary-centric selection process would be implemented.
-This is the most significant reform to the H-1B visa system since electronic registration was introduced in 2020.
+In February 2024, USCIS published the final rule for H-1B lottery reform, announcing that starting with the FY2025 lottery cycle (March 2024 registration), a beneficiary-centric selection process would be implemented.
+This is the most significant reform to the H-1B visa system since the introduction of electronic registration in 2020.

-For the hundreds of thousands of Chinese students and researchers in the U.S., this reform is both good news and a prompt for new thinking -- selection rates may improve, but the road to a green card remains long.
-This article provides an in-depth analysis of the reform and explores its impact on overall green card planning.
+For hundreds of thousands of Chinese students and researchers in the U.S., this reform is both good news and a prompt for new thinking -- selection rates may improve, but the road to a green card remains long.
+This article provides an in-depth analysis of the reform's content and explores its implications for overall green card planning.

-The "One Person, Multiple Draws" Chaos Under the Old System #
+The "One Person, Multiple Chances" Chaos Under the Old System #

-Since USCIS introduced the H-1B electronic registration system in 2020, registration volumes have surged annually:
+Since USCIS introduced the H-1B electronic registration system in 2020, registration numbers have surged year after year:

 |---|---|---|---|